-The Economic Development Service aims to stimulate, support sustainable economic growth and inclusive communities.
+The Economic Development Service works to stimulate and support sustainable economic growth and inclusive communities in Wiltshire.

 The One Public Estate programme is an established national programme delivered in partnership by the LGA and the Office of Government Property (OGP) within the Cabinet Office.
 For further details follow this link: One Public Estate

 The Wiltshire One Public Estate Programme was established in 2013 and works to identify opportunities through combined estate which in turn help to realise savings and improve services.
 The Wiltshire One Public Estate Partnership meets bi- monthly and has members from the following public sector organisations:

 Police Crime Commissioning Unit (PCC), NHS Clinical Commissioning Group (CCG), NHS Property, NHS Acute Trusts, Wiltshire Ambulance Service, Dorset and Wiltshire Fire Service, Wiltshire Council, Ministry of Defence, Avon and Wiltshire Partnership & Swindon and Wiltshire Local Enterprise Partnership.